B.E.S.T. Project Fund

 Application Process

 The details of the B.E.S.T.
 Project Fund will appear on the Bishop’s website and shared via internal communications to students.
-If you have any questions, please contact Sarah Haddon, Special Projects Officer, Office of the Principal and Vice-Chancellor, at shaddon@ubishops.ca or 819-822-9600, ext.
+If you have any questions, please contact Sarah Haddon, Manager, Office of the Principal and Vice-Chancellor, at shaddon@ubishops.ca or 819-822-9600, ext.
 2424.
-Completed applications must be received by Monday, February 3, 2025.

 Applications must be submitted electronically by completing the online form.

 The B.E.S.T.
-Project Selection Committee will review applications with a goal of advising students and their sponsors of the Committee’s decisions in late February/early March.
+Project Selection Committee will review applications with a goal of advising students and their sponsors of the Committee’s decisions in early March.

 The Committee may wish to interview students prior to making a final decision.